 condtional_evaluation()

-Slope
+Slope [link]

-This tool calculates slope gradient (i.e. slope steepness in degrees, radians, or percent) for each grid cell in an input digital elevation model (DEM).
+This tool calculates slope gradient (i.e., slope steepness in degrees, radians, or percent) for each grid cell in an input digital elevation model (DEM).
 The user must specify the name of the input DEM (--dem) and the output raster image.
 The Z conversion factor is only important when the vertical and horizontal units are not the same in the DEM.
 When this is the case, the algorithm will multiply each elevation in the DEM by the Z conversion factor.
 If the DEM is in the geographic coordinate system (latitude and longitude), the following equation is used:

 zfactor = 1.0 / (111320.0 x cos(mid_lat))